jacquelyn-bradshaw/task-management-app/README.md

 Created using React with built in React Context for state management as it is lightweight and scalable for small/medium apps.
 Structured my css and test files within my component folders for easier access during development and easy to see associated files for other developers.

 I would have liked to create a modal for the editing of tasks but it was not achieveable within the time frame.
 I have kept the CSS basic as I chose to dedicate my time on more complex requirements and functionality.
+I also ran out of time to make it possible to change between not completed and completed.

 I would like to work further on this project outside of the task time restrictions and complete the edit functionality, add a Playwright E2E test for the add task journey, tidy up my shared types and improve styling.
 As I increase the styling I would switch to CSS modules to ensure styles are component specific.